joseph-momich/PSTAT-100-CP2/README.md

 ## Part 1
 This is the file from the project plan proposal and cleaned data that we turned in.
 Please use this for Part 2.

-## Useful links for data description:
+## Useful links for data description

 https://www.cdph.ca.gov/Programs/OHE/CDPH%20Document%20Library/HCI/ADA%20Compliant%20Documents/The%20Healthy%20Communities%20Data%20and%20Indicators%20Project%20ToolKit%20for%20Website%20ADA%20Compliant.pdf